6 Reasons Why Your Teenager Might Be Acting Out Impulsively

 How Elevations can Help

-Elevations RTC is a co-ed residential treatment center for teens ages 13-18 that focuses on the intersection of mental health issues and risky and impulsive behaviors.
+Elevations RTC is an all gender residential treatment center for teens ages 13-18 that focuses on the intersection of mental health issues and risky and impulsive behaviors.
 We understand that risky behaviors may be influenced by a variety of underlying issues and use a multidisciplinary approach to address how risky behaviors have impacted students’ functioning.
 We provide intensive psychiatric medical care, educational support, group therapy, and experiential learning to help students learn more about their own behavior and set goals for their personal success.
 Elevations is relationship-based and emphasizes building social skills and self-esteem to move forward and develop healthier coping skills.